Aubrey Dean Paul: Life

+Sir Aubrey and his wife performed in a number of concerts together, Aubrey performing as a baritone under the pseudonym of Edward Ramsay, a combination of his father's first name and his mother's surname.
+His wife, a pianist, performed under her own pseudonym of Poldowski.

 Religion

 The 5th Baronet converted to Roman Catholicism in 1914 and the couple's daughter was educated at convent schools.
 His wife maintained a Bohemian lifestyle and the couple separated in 1922.